NLnetLabs/routinator/source/output-formats.rst

 ..
 Tip:: In many of the output formats, the name of the trust anchor from where
          the VRP originated is provided.
 This name is derived from the file name of the TAL, without  the *.tal* extension.
-If you would like a different name, the *tal-label* option in  the :ref:`configuration file
+If you would like a different name, the *tal-label* option in  the :doc:`configuration file
-         <doc_routinator_configuration>` lets you create a mapping between the
+         <configuration>` lets you create a mapping between the
          file name and your desired label.

 csv